Grammar schools and Secondary Transfer Testing - 2021 entry

-Your child's scores from the two Secondary Transfer Test papers are added together.
-This makes their standardised Secondary Transfer Test Score (STTS).
+Your child's standardised scores from the two Secondary Transfer Test papers are added together.
+This gives their standardised Secondary Transfer Test Score (STTS).
 The STTS will be the sum of the following:

-- 50% of the standardised score for the verbal sections
+- 50% of the standardised score for verbal skills

-- 25% of the standardised score for the mathematical sections
+- 25% of the standardised score for mathematical skills

-- 25% of the standardised score for the non-verbal sections.
+- 25% of the standardised score for non-verbal skills.

 What score does my child require to qualify?

-Your child's STTS is not used to work out whether they are more or less likely to be offered a grammar school place.
+Your child's STTS is not used to work out whether they are likely to be offered a grammar school place.

-All children who score 121 or more are qualified.
-A higher score does not mean your child has a higher priority for a grammar school place.
+All children who score 121 or above qualify.
+A score above 121 does not mean your child has a higher priority for a grammar school place.